crs4/omero.biobank/docs/api_tour/kb_tutorial.rst

   >>> i.save()
   <bl.vl.kb.drivers.omero.individual.Individual object at 0x90fef2c>

-Note that an Individual (in general, any object that has a counterpart in the real world) needs an action to be created.
+Note that an Individual (in general, any object that has a physical counterpart) needs an ``action`` to be created.

 Enroll an individual into a study: